nartov-k/projects/README.md

 ## Projects

 ### Project 1: [Cross-Market Insurance Customer Prediction (Cross-Market_Pred)]
-- **Objective**: Brief description of what the project aims to achieve.
+- **Objective**: 1.
+Are there any patterns in the probability of purchase based on EDA and Visualizations?
+2. Which ML algorithm provides better predictive results?;
-- **Data Source**: Where the data comes from and its key characteristics.
+- **Data Source**: The dataset is obtained from Kaggle (https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction?resource=download)[link].
 - **Tools Used**: Python, Pandas, Matplotlib, etc.
 - **Findings**: Summarize the main outcomes.